Disclosure

 - You’re mentally drained

-- Something “unexpected” always shows up
+- Something unexpected always happens

 I survived Sprint by making my time slot boring and protected: 5:00–6:00 AM, every day.